priestc/moneywagon/README.md

 ```

 If the transaction went through successfully, the `push` method will return nothing.
-This functionality orks much like the others.
+This functionality works much like the others.
 If one service is down, it fallsback to another service.

 Contributing
 ============